Max-Ambrogio/web-animations-poster-starter/readme.md

 # Web Animations Poster Starter

-Serves as a starting point for web animations classes to create highly animated posters in a vertically responsive, proportioned frame.
+Serves as a starting point for web animations classes to create highly animated posters in a horizontally and vertically responsive, proportioned frame.